 This is also prominent in Honest Hearts.
-The achievements are all taken from Bible quotes, and Joshua Graham quotes it frequently (the most memorable being the unpleasant parts of Psalm 137).note He uses part 1,7,8 and 9 wich focus entirely on anger and pointless vengance, including the Words "Happy shall he be, that taketh thy little ones and dasheth them against the stones."
+The achievements are all taken from Bible quotes, and Joshua Graham quotes it frequently (the most memorable being the unpleasant parts of Psalm 137).note He uses part 1,7, 8 and 9 which focus entirely on anger and pointless vengeance, including the words "Happy shall he be, that taketh thy little ones and dasheth them against the stones."
 You even get an (unfortunately) unreadable Bible at the end of the last quest.

 Also played with the inscription on the unique gun you get as a gift after finishing 'Honest Hearts'.
 It is engraved with the passage from John 1:5 that reads 'The light shines in the darkness, and the darkness did not overcome it' in original Greek.
 The name of the gun?
 A Light Shining In Darkness.